 Step 4: Send Your Monthly Notices & Track Delivery

-After preparing your notices, you need to make sure that they get properly sent to the right people.
+After preparing your notices, you need to make sure that you properly send them to the right people.

 Who needs to receive the Texas Monthly Notice?

-Generally speaking, almost all of the Texas Monthly Notices need to be sent to both the project’s general contractor and the property owner.
+Generally speaking, you need to send almost all of the Texas Monthly Notices to both the project’s general contractor and the property owner.
 If you’re sending a 2nd Month or a 3rd-month notice, therefore, and want to make sure you’re doing it right, then send these notices to the property owner and the general contractor.

 There is an exception.
-For parties who did not contract with the general contractor (i.e. sub-tiers), the 2nd Month Notice need only be sent to the general contractor, and not the property owner.
-Accordingly, for this single specific notice, in this single specific circumstance, the notice needs only go to the GC.
+For parties who did not contract with the general contractor (i.e. sub-tiers), they only need to send the 2nd Month Notice to the general contractor, and not the property owner.
+Accordingly, for this single specific notice, in this single specific circumstance, the required notice needs only go to the GC.
 If your notice qualifies, you may want to do this to save money on mailing, and also to give the general contractor one additional chance to make payment before escalating the problem to the owner (i.e. the GC’s customer).

 You should send your Texas Monthly Notices by regular US Certified mail.
-This is the required method of delivery in the law, which says that notices can be sent by “registered or certified mail.”
-Though it’s common to also pay for “return receipt requested” in the mailing, this is not necessary.
+This method of delivery in Texas construction law is mandatory, which says that you can send notices via “registered or certified mail.”
+Though it’s common to also pay for “return receipt requested”, this is not necessary.
 Learn about the differences in mail types and how they meet or don’t meet requirements here: Construction Preliminary Notice Delivery Methods.

 It’s important to note that just putting the notice into the mail satisfies the requirements and “constitutes compliance with the notice requirement.”
 Therefore, you don’t have to worry about your notices not being received by the deadline (i.e. 15th).
-It’s good enough if they are mailed before the deadline.
+It’s good enough if you mail them before the deadline.

-Also, even if you mail it incorrectly or otherwise make a mistake while sending, if the notice is actually received, you cure the mistake.
+Also, even if you mail it incorrectly or otherwise make a mistake, if party actually receives the notice, you cure the mistake.
 As per the Texas statute, “[i]f a written notice is received by the person entitled to receive it, the method by which the notice was delivered is immaterial.”

 Keep Evidence of Mailing